U.S. Ordnance

-U.S. Ordnance–Defense Systems and Manufacturing–often referred to as USORD is a firearms manufacturer located in McCarran, Nevada, 20 minutes outside Reno, Nevada.
-Since 1997, the Nevada corporation has designed, developed and manufactured military small arms, machine guns and replacement parts.
+U.S. Ordnance–Defense Systems and Manufacturing, often called USORD, is a firearms manufacturer in McCarran, Nevada, 20 minutes outside Reno.
+Since 1997, the Nevada corporation has designed, developed, and manufactured military small arms, machine guns, and replacement parts.

-U.S. Ordnance specializes in producing new, enhanced versions of the mature, combat-proven Mk43/M60E4 and M2, making and testing them according to U.S. military technical specifications and instructions.
+U.S. Ordnance specializes in producing versions of the mature, combat-proven Mk43/M60E4 and M2 machine guns, making and testing them according to U.S. military technical specifications and instructions.
 U.S. Ordnance is the only manufacturer of the Mk43 machine gun.

-The company's primary weapon systems are the M2HB, M2A2 (QCB), the Mk43/M60E4, the M60D Enhanced and the M16/M4/M203, all of which are NATO sanctioned.
-U.S. Ordnance sells these to governmental agencies in the U.S., including law enforcement and the military, and to federally approved foreign leaderships and militaries.
-It also facilitates training for its products.
+The company's primary weapons are the M2HB, M2A2 (QCB), the Mk43/M60E4, the M60D Enhanced and the M16/M4/M203, all of which are sanctioned by NATO.
+U.S. Ordnance sells these to U.S. government agencies, including law enforcement and the military, and to federally approved foreign governments and militaries.
+It also provides training for its products.

-M2 and M60 machine guns are in service in more than (47) countries.
+M2 and M60 machine guns are in service in more than 47 countries.

 Capabilities

-U.S. Ordnance’s new plant is a 68000 sqft facility where product research, development, manufacturing and testing take place.
+U.S. Ordnance's new plant is a 68000 sqft facility for product research, development, manufacturing and testing.
 A U.S. government representative is on site to witness and verify specific procedures in the production and testing of the weapons, and ensure all the required standards are met.

 Development

-All the products that U.S. Ordnance develops are per NATO specifications.
+All the products that U.S. Ordnance develops are to NATO specifications.

-The company ensures that all of its Mk43 and M2 improvements are backwards compatible and that its M2 spares and components interchange with those from Maremont Corp. and Saco Defense.
+The company ensures that all of its Mk43 and M2 improvements are backwards-compatible and that its M2 spares and components interchange with those from Maremont Corp. and Saco Defense.

-U.S. Ordnance Research and Development personnel put the company’s weapon systems through drop testing and environmental testing like mud, ice, heat and water immersion to ensure they will continue to perform even in the harshest environments.
+U.S. Ordnance Research and Development personnel put the company's weapons through drop testing and environmental testing like mud, ice, heat and water immersion to ensure they will continue to perform even in the harshest environments.